drdtr/udacity-data-analyst-project-1-weather-trends/README.md

 ## Copyright notice

-This project was created by David Trachtenherz within the scope of the Udacity [Data Analyst](https://www.udacity.com/course/data-analyst-nanodegree--nd002) nanodegree program, and in parts submitted to Udacity.
+This project was created by David Trachtenherz within the scope of the Udacity nanodegree program [Data Analyst](https://www.udacity.com/course/data-analyst-nanodegree--nd002), and in parts submitted to Udacity.
 It is published under the [MIT License](https://opensource.org/licenses/MIT) so you may use it at your discretion.
 Yet, please remember that copying it or its parts to an own solution, which you submit to Udacity, would violate the [Udacity Honor Code](https://www.udacity.com/legal/en-eu/honor-code).

 ```